abraunst/GaussianEP/README.md

 - multivariate factors
-- use Distributions? @cossio added a good truncated gaussian there apparently
+- use `Distributions`? @cossio added a good truncated gaussian there apparently
 - ...